Regression to Trend: The Latest Look at Long-Term Market Performance

 by Doug Short

-Quick take: At the end of May the inflation-adjusted S&P 500 index price was 81% above its long-term trend, down slightly from 83% the previous month.
+Quick take: At the end of June the inflation-adjusted S&P 500 index price was 82% above its long-term trend, up slightly from 81% the previous month.

 About the only certainty in the stock market is that, over the long haul, over performance turns into under performance and vice versa.
 Is there a pattern to this movement?
 Let's apply some simple regression analysis (see footnote below) to the question.